grantrostig/pagination/README.md

 If more than one screen has been prompted, during that prompt, the user may reply to the prompt by pressing a key to display the prior screen full of output.
 The prior two resulting actions shall be handled by the paginator.

 At the prompt, the user can also command various actions to be performed by the application program which has called the paginator.
-These commands are expressed via return values, and or status fields/bitmaps persisted as part of the paginator, and accessible after it's use.
+These commands are expressed via return values, and or status fields/bitmaps persisted as part of the paginator, and accessible after its use.
 The return codes might indicate the users desire for one of the following:
 1) Ask for help via perhaps the [F1] key,
 2) terminate the output transaction and return to the place in the program where it was commissioned,
 3) Terminate the entire application in with functionality to optionally save data,
-4) Terminate immediately without any prompts and not saving the data (an emergency measure).
+4) Terminate immediately without any prompts and not save the data (an emergency measure).

 Perhaps the help key functionality should be handled by the paginator?
 Of note is that the help text itself may be larger than the screen and so also require pagination!